High-Performance Near-Infrared Quantum Emission from Color Centers in hBN: Results and Discussion

 Furthermore, we see strong correlation between multiple hBN samples of these single defects being localized near hBN cracks, terraces, and folds that form prior to the plasma and RTA treatment.
 Such features are natural occurrences from the mechanical exfoliation process.
 This indicates a further correlation between these SQEs forming in areas of localized strain fields, irregular crystal symmetries, or a combination of both, which has been demonstrated in other types of defect complexes in hBN and other 2D materials \cite{mendelson2020strain,branny2017deterministic,parto2021defect}.

 \textbf{Cryogenic Photophysics}.
 We next analyzed the spectral properties of the generated oxygen-related NIR SQEs.
 We obtain individual PL spectra from isolated single defects at 4 K indicated in Fig. \ref{fig: intro}e.
-Additional analysis on the room-temperature emission can be found in Supplementary Note 2.
+Additional analysis on the room-temperature emission can be found in Supplementary Note 4.
 Notably, these SQEs exhibit sharp linewidths at cryogenic temperatures and span into the NIR wavelength range, making them highly suitable for free-space optical-based applications due to minimal atmospheric absorption losses in this spectral band \cite{jahid2022contemporary}.

 To verify the antibunching nature of these single-defect SQEs, we perform Hanbury Brown and Twiss (HBT) interferometry.
-We record the second-order photon correlation function $g^2(\tau)$ obtained under continuous laser (CW) excitation at 660 nm.
-The result is presented in Fig. \ref{fig: cryo characterization}b of a representative SQE, which demonstrates a single photon antibunching dip at zero delay time.
-We used the single exponential function: $g^2(\tau) = 1 - \alpha e^{(-|\tau|/\tau_0)}$ to fit the experimental data, resulting in a raw value of 0.23 $\pm$ 0.09 (0.18 $\pm$ 0.09 instrument response function (IRF) corrected) at zero time delay, indicating predominantly single photon emission from our NIR SQEs.
+We record the second-order photon correlation function $g^2(\tau)$ obtained under continuous laser (CW) excitation at 765 nm.
+The result is presented in Fig. \ref{fig: cryo characterization}a,b of a representative SQE, which demonstrates a single photon antibunching dip at zero delay time with an uncorrected value of 0.0078 $\pm$ 0.0155 at zero time delay (99.22 $\pm$ 1.55 $\%$ single-photon purity), indicating near-ideal anti-bunching from our NIR SQEs (see Anti-Bunching Dynamics Section for further details).

-To investigate the photostability, we recorded spectra for 1 minute with a 1 second integration time for each frame to examine possible slow time scale spectral diffusion, blinking, or photobleaching effects.
-The resulting spectral trajectory of a representative NIR SQE with a ZPL of 767 nm (Supplementary Note 3) indicates a slight spectral diffusion on one-second time scales and a blinking-free emission.
-This spectral diffusion is comparable to other types of single defect complexes typically observed under non resonant optical pump conditions \cite{spokoyny2020effect,white2021phonon}.
-We observe a reduction in spectral diffusion at lower excitation powers far from saturation, which improves the photostability (Supplementary Note 3).
-To reduce this slow-time scale diffusion, the photostability can be enhanced through further defect engineering methods such as surface passivation and active stabilization techniques \cite{li2017nonmagnetic,akbari2021temperature}.